My approach

 Consistency over time

-Seeing the same vet at each visit builds trust and allows care to adapt as needs change with age, lifestyle, or health.
+Seeing the same vet at each visit builds trust and allows care to adapt naturally as needs change with age, lifestyle, or health.

-Credentials and professional standards
+Credentials and

 Dr Sara Martindale MRCVS